battles-app/desktop/ICON_GENERATION_GUIDE.md

 ## 🚀 Result

 Your app now has:
-- ✅ Beautiful rounded icons with proper padding
+- ✅ Crystal clear transparent icons with proper padding
-- ✅ Dark background matching your app theme
+- ✅ No background - fully transparent
+- ✅ High-quality lanczos3 scaling for perfect clarity
 - ✅ Multi-size ICO file for Windows
 - ✅ High-res PNG for web browsers
 - ✅ Apple touch icon for iOS devices